This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elevate your wound: Prop your injured area on pillows to raise it above the level of your heart.
 This will help reduce pain and swelling.
 Do this for 30 minutes at a time, as often as you can.

 - Bandage your wound: Bandages keep your wound clean, dry, and protected from infection.
 They may also prevent swelling.
 Use a bandage that does not stick to your wound, and has a spongy layer to absorb fluids.
 Leave your bandage on as long as directed.
-Ask your primary healthcare provider when and how to change your bandage.
+Ask your healthcare provider when and how to change your bandage.
 Do not wrap the bandage too tightly.
 This could cut off blood flow and cause more injury.

 - Use cool compresses: Wet a washcloth or towel with cool water and hold it on your wound as directed.
 Ask how often to apply the compress and for how long each time.